 For more information on defining sinestream input signals, see Create Sinestream Input Signals.

 The model has time-varying line and load disturbances modeled as step functions that will interfere with the frequency response estimation.
 To hold these constant during the experiment, click More Options.
-Then, in the Options for frequency reponse estimation dialog box, on the Time Varying Sources Tab, click Find and add time varying source blocks automatically.
+Then, in the Options for frequency response estimation dialog box, on the Time Varying Sources Tab, click Find and add time varying source blocks automatically.

 To estimate and plot the frequency response, on the Estimation tab, click Bode.